tokyotreat mobile logotokyotreat logo

 Why is it unique?

-This particular station is odd as it is fully unstaffed, unlike every other train station across the country.
+While this unstaffed station may seem unusual initially, it’s just one of many stations in the country without an active station master.
+Still, it may catch the unsuspecting tourist off guard.
 Automated ticket machines serve the passengers who visit, and aside from the stray cleaning staffer, no one works in the station itself.

 The outside of Kokudo Station in Yokohama.